David Yakobashvili

 David Mikhaylovich Yakobashvili (Давид Михайлович Якобашвили დავით მიხეილის ძე იაკობაშვილი, sometimes spelled Iakobaсhvili) is one of the founders of the largest Russian companies – JSC Wimm-Bill-Dann – the manufacturer of dairy products, juices and beverages.
 In 2001 - 2010 he held the position of the Chairman of the Board of Directors of this company.
 In 2010 David Yakobashvili together with shareholders sold the biggest Russian food producer Wimm-Bill-Dann (WBD) to US PepsiCo.
 For his 10.5% stake in the company, Yakobashvili received more than US$600m.

 Yakobashvili was the vice-president of the Russian Union of Industrialists and Entrepreneurs (the president is Alexander Shokhin), an independent director of AFK Sistema PAO (Vladimir Yevtushenkov).
 In 2022 Yakobashvili left the Bureau of the Board and the Board of the Russian Union of Industrialists and Entrepreneurs and resigned from the Board of Directors of AFK Sistema PAO.
-Yakobashvili is joint proprietor of Petrocas Energy Holding Ltd, president of the Russian-American Business Council, member of the Сonsumer Мarket Development Council of the CCI RF, member of the Bureau of the Presidium of the Russian Jewish Congress, president of Orion Heritage Co, Ltd (private museum "Collection" in Moscow, Russia).
+Yakobashvili is president of the Russian-American Business Council, member of the Сonsumer Мarket Development Council of the CCI RF, member of the Bureau of the Presidium of the Russian Jewish Congress, president of Orion Heritage Co, Ltd (private museum "Collection" in Moscow, Russia).

 In 2013 he was elected a co-chair of the B20 Task Force "Job creation, employment and investment in human capital".
 In 2013, he joined the Presidential International Council of the New York University (NYU).

 Awards

-David Yakobashvili is awarded a medal "In Memory of the 850th Anniversary of Moscow", testimonial letter of the Government of Russian Federation for active participation in the implementation of objectives of domestic economy modernization as well as a Pro Merito Medal of the Council of Europe.
+David Yakobashvili is awarded a Medal "In Commemoration of the 850th Anniversary of Moscow", Gratitude of the Government of the Russian Federation for active participation in the implementation of objectives of domestic economy modernization as well as a Pro Merito Medal of the Council of Europe.
 He was given the status of "The Men of the Year 2001" (Russian Biography Institute), "Person of the Year 2002" (Rosbuisinessconsulting) and "Entrepreneur of the Year 2003" (Ernst & Young).
 In 2008, he was given a commemorative award for contribution to the corporate management development and was named the best Chairman of Board of Directors (Association of Independent Directors).
 In 2012, he was given an award from "Kommersant" publishing house in two categories at once: "Success" and "Choice of the Audience".
 In 2013 he won appreciation from the Administration of the President of the Russian Federation for active participation in preparing and holding a meeting of Heads of Governments of B20.